africanmoose/digitalgarden/src/site/notes/7x - Financial/75 Financial Education/75.01 Financial Notes/Use the minimum possible to get the job done.md

 - Experiment with what is the minimum possible to accomplish something.
 Then set that as the new baseline

 ### Details
-- We may have a habit of using 2 or 3 serviettes to clean somehting up, whereas in reality only one is needed.
+- We may have a habit of using 2 or 3 serviettes to clean something up, whereas in reality only one is needed.
 We may squeeze a lot of toothpaste out, or a huge squirt of cleaning up liquid, or shampoo.
-- Better to experiment with that is the minimum required to do teh job well.
+- Better to experiment with that is the minimum required to do the job well.

 ### References
 - Simple dollar (now offline)